 Centralized backup management

-AWS Backup provides a centralized backup console, a set of backup APIs, and a command line interface to manage backups across the AWS services that your applications run on, including Amazon EBS, Amazon RDS, Amazon DynamoDB, Amazon EFS, and AWS Storage Gateway.
+AWS Backup provides a centralized backup console, a set of backup APIs, and a command line interface to manage backups across the AWS services that your applications run on, including Amazon EBS, Amazon FSx, Amazon EC2, Amazon RDS, Amazon DynamoDB, Amazon EFS, and AWS Storage Gateway.
 With AWS Backup, you can centrally manage backup policies that meet your backup requirements and apply them to your AWS resources across AWS services, enabling you to back up your application data in a consistent and compliant manner.
 AWS Backup’s centralized backup console offers a consolidated view of your backups and backup activity logs, making it easier to audit your backups and ensure compliance.

 Policy-based backup solution